-Since local boot and shoe manufacturer Thomas Hatton donated his collection of books on antiquarianism at our foundation, the University of Leicester Library has been collecting material on English Local History.
-The Library holds one of the largest specialist collections in the country, containing over 40,000 volumes of published primary and secondary sources supported by a comprehensive collection of local history periodicals.
+Since local boot and shoe manufacturer Thomas Hatton donated his collection of books on antiquarianism at our foundation, the University of Leicester Library has been collecting material on regional and local history.
+The Library holds one of the largest specialist collections in the country, containing over 40,000 volumes of published primary and secondary sources supported by a comprehensive collection of periodicals.
 In addition to an extensive print collection, we also hold the papers of a number of historians associated with the Centre for Regional and Local History.
 Elsewhere within the University, the East Midlands Oral History Archive has extensive oral history holdings for Leicester, Leicestershire and the wider region.

 The Hatton donation of over 2,000 volumes contains editions of most major county histories of the 17th, 18th, and 19th centuries including works by William Lambarde, Richard Carew and William Dugdale.
 The print collection also contains a large number of monographs, major reference works such as the Victorian County History volumes, local record society publications, and 20th century local government and church publications.
 Other strengths include substantial holdings of 19th and 20th century trade directories for England and Wales, and around 100 18th and 19th century poll books.
 The collection provides national coverage, and has recently been enhanced by the donation of the Peter Draper collection of books relating to the history of Kent.

-The development of English Local History as an area of academic research is well documented through the papers of prominent historians associated with Leicester, including W. G. Hoskins, Joan Thirsk, and H. P. R. Finberg.
+The development of local history as an area of academic research is well documented through the papers of prominent historians associated with Leicester, including W. G. Hoskins, Joan Thirsk, and H. P. R. Finberg.
 Other notable local history collections include the Leicester Mercury Archive, comprising newspaper cuttings and photographic prints covering the 1960s-1990s, the glass plate negatives of landscape photographs taken by Frederick Levi Attenborough, and the Joan Skinner Archive of material relating to Leicester's industrial heritage.

-Our Special Collections Online contains a wealth of digitised primary source material for researching English Local History and the history of Leicester and Leicestershire, including:
+Our Special Collections Online contains a wealth of digitised primary source material for researching local history and the history of Leicester and Leicestershire, including:

 - Historical Directories of England and Wales